A WINDOW ONTO THE AEROSPACE INDUSTRY – Sebastian Falckenheiner

 "The flexibility of watching the presentations and doing the assignments at your own pace is ideal for everyone who also has a job or is living far from TU Delft."

-Sebastian Falckenheiner is a Business Engineer from Peru.
-In July 2016 he participated in the course Aircraft Performance: Physics and Simulation.
+While working as a Business Engineer, Sebastian Falckenheiner participated in the online course Aircraft Performance: Physics and Simulation.
+Read about his experience.

 What was your motivation for enrolling in this course?